rodneyshupe/Cookbook/Recipes/Sides/Glazed-Carrots.rst

 Why this works
 --------------

-- at 183F, carrots will soften but not turn mushy.
+- At 183F, carrots soften but don't turn mushy.
 - Cooking carrots sous-vide cooks them in their own juices, packing them with intense carrot flavour.
-- Tossing the carrots in the skillet for a couple minutes after cooking glazes them in their reduced juices, enhancing their flavour and appearance
+- Tossing the carrots in the skillet for a couple minutes after cooking glazes them in their reduced juices, enhancing their flavour and appearance.

 Make Ahead
 ----------